OleksiyRudenko/oleksiyrudenko.github.io/merge-google-slides--privacy-policy.md

  * *your user id, user name, user email* - to enable authenticatied access to the files on Google Drive you have access to, and to support sign out process
- * *Google Slides content* - to render the previews and final output
+ * *Slides content* - to render the previews and final output
  * *Google Drive file and directory listing* - to offer a location for the output result storage, and to check if the output file may overwrite any existing file, while the decision is up to the user